dobots/scenario_runner/scenarios/README.md

 # Scenarios
 The scenario runner makes it possible to create multiple different environments with static and dynamic objects.
 The scenario runner consists of multiple parts.
 It is based on behaviour trees.
 The required scenario’s behaviour tree is described through the visual interface.
 The visual interface exports an xml scenario description file.
 This file is read and executed by the c++ library, which can handle behaviour trees.

-For the implementation of scenario runners the c++ library has been chosen, which can process behaviour trees described in an xml format.
+For the implementation of scenario runners, the c++ library has been chosen, which can process behaviour trees described in an xml format.
 Source: [https://www.behaviortree.dev/bt_basics/](https://www.behaviortree.dev/bt_basics/)

 One of the main reasons for choosing this library was that the Navigation2 package of ROS2 is based on this library as well.

 “Nav2 uses behavior trees to call modular servers to complete an action.
-An action can be to compute a path, control effort, recovery, or any other navigation related action.
+An action can be to compute a path, control effort, recovery, or any other navigation-related action.
 These are each separate nodes that communicate with the behavior tree (BT) over a ROS action server. “
 Source: https://navigation.ros.org/

 By selecting the same library as the navigation library, we can reuse the nodes implemented by the navigation package in our scenarios.
 This will speed up the implementation of scenarios.

 ## Useful sources
-To learn more about the concept of behavior trees I would suggest to read the following links:
+To learn more about the concept of behavior trees I would suggest reading through the following links:
 [https://www.wikiwand.com/en/Behavior_tree_(artificial_intelligence,_robotics_and_control)](https://www.wikiwand.com/en/Behavior_tree_(artificial_intelligence,_robotics_and_control))

 [https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work](https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work)